tiyd-fee-2016-05/lessons/README.md

-# lessons
+# Lessons
-lessons divided by week
+Lessons and notes divided by week.